AntoBrandi/Self-Driving-and-ROS-2-Learn-by-Doing-Map-Localization/README.md

    <img src="images/cover_manipulators.png" alt="Cover Manipulators 2">
 </p>

-In this course I'll guide you through the creation of a real robotic arm that you can control with your voice using the Amazon Alexa voice assistant.
+In this course, I'll guide you through the creation of a real robotic arm that you can control with your voice using the Amazon Alexa voice assistant.
 Some of the concepts that are covered in this course are

 * Gazebo Simulation